KirbyLV/D3TrackReporter/README.md

 This is designed to run on a separate system with a network connection to the D3 Director

 ## To Use
-In App.vue, on line 7, change the fallback IP to the IP address of the D3 Director
+In /src/App.vue, on line 7, change the fallback IP to the IP address of the D3 Director

 From the "D3TrackReporter" folder, run 'npm run dev'